 The road to the canyon is dirt and pretty bumpy, but totally driveable.
-Just make sure you don’t accidentally go down the F-road right before this beautiful destination (you need 4 wheel drive to go on F-roads).
+Just make sure you don’t accidentally go down the F-road right before this beautiful destination (you need four-wheel drive to go on F-roads).

-When we got to the canyon it was all I had hoped for and more.
+When we got to the canyon, it was all I had hoped for and more.
 The couple of other people that were there all started up the trail to see the view from above.
-So we started by walking down to the water to take in the majestic beauty of the canyon from below.
+So we started by walking down to the water to take in the majestic beauty of Fjaðrárgljúfur Canyon from below.
 And we had it all to ourselves!

 After taking our time snapping some pictures from below, we took a leisurely walk along the top of the canyon.
-The path was nothing short of breathtaking.
-Lush green grass and moss covered the top of the canyon, while steep, jagged rock cliffs led your eyes down to the bright blue water below.
+The Fjaðrárgljúfur Canyon path was nothing short of breathtaking.
+Lush green grass and moss-covered the top of the canyon, while steep, jagged rock cliffs led your eyes down to the bright blue water below.

 The walkway to the main viewing area was very narrow.
 It is only meant for 1-2 people at a time.
 And there weren’t any ropes.
-So I had to will myself across it as to not crawl like an idiot again (like I did on Day 2).
-But the view was well worth the few seconds of fear!
+So, I had to will myself across it as to not crawl like an idiot again (like I did on Day 2).
+But the view of Fjaðrárgljúfur Canyon was well worth the few seconds of fear!
 After this short hike, we strolled back down to the car for our next adventure!

 Even though our legs were still sore from yesterday’s insane trek, we had our hearts set on going up the mountain near our campsite.
 We saw people standing up there the night before, and after doing some research we learned that there is a large lake at the top too.
 We basically had to go.